Canon 1200D vs Sony RX100 V

 Feature comparison: Canon 1200D vs Sony RX100 V

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 V has an electronic viewfinder (2359k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX100 V offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 1200D has a higher magnification (0.50x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1200D, the Sony RX100 V, and comparable cameras.

 Connectivity comparison: Canon 1200D vs Sony RX100 V